 To avoid mistakenly having less coverage than is legally required, it’s crucial to check your state’s minimum requirements before cutting auto insurance protection on your stored vehicle.
 And before you start the car again, ensure to restore the proper covering.
 Driving without the proper insurance might wreck your cash in addition to being against the law.

-Insurance for a car that does not run
+How to get insurance for a car that does not run?